YaohanXu/GeoCloud-Presentation/in-class-project-setup/issues/to-upload/create-a-task-to-update-vector-tiles-for-current-assessment-values.md

 labels: ["Scripting","Analysis","Front-end"]
 ---

-This can most easily be done with a [Cloud Run shell job](https://cloud.google.com/run/docs/quickstarts/jobs/build-create-shell) using `ogr2ogr`, or a combination of the two.
+This can most easily be done with a [Cloud Run shell job](https://cloud.google.com/run/docs/quickstarts/jobs/build-create-shell) using `ogr2ogr`.
 In brief, there are three steps involved:
 1. Download the `property_tile_info.geojson` data file from the `musa5090s25-team<N>-temp_data` bucket
 2. Use `ogr2ogr` to convert the data into a folder of [Mapbox Vector Tile](https://github.com/mapbox/vector-tile-spec) (MVT) protobuf (.pbf) files.
 3. Upload the resulting folder into a Google Cloud Storage bucket.
 The easiest way to do this may be to use the `gcloud` CLI.